paingp/ece461-project-cli/README.md

-# ece461-project-cli
+# NPM Module Rater

-This custom command line interface application takes in a file of npmjs or github urls to analyze, rank, and sort based on a variety of factors.
+This command line interface application takes in a file containing URLs to NPM packages or GitHub repositories and analyzes how useful the open source package associated with each URL is based on a number of factors.

 #### Ranking Factors
-1) Correctness: How correct the module’s outputs are for Sarah’s needs
+1) Correctness: How correct the module’s outputs are for ACME corporation's needs
 2) Bus Factor: Measurement of risk for continued maintenance of the project
 3) Responsive Maintainer: How responsive maintainers of the module are
 4) Ramp-up Time: How easy it is for engineers to learn to use the module